fotinakis/pocketduel/README.md

 ## Goal

-The goal is a fast, accurate, zero-dependency poker equity tool that works on any device without an account, a download, or a server.
+The goal is a fast, accurate, zero-dependency poker equity tool that works on any device without an account, a download, or a backend.
 Everything runs client-side in plain JavaScript.

 ## Architecture